thomasberge/restedwf/README.md

 ### 0.5.2 Main changes

+- Started on RestedDatabase.
+Will try to make a uniform integration where you in RestedWF only use the same methods no matter if its Postgres, MySQL or Oracle.
+The queries themselves can differ though, but the functions will return the same data structure.
+Currently only supports Postgres.
+See docs for info on how to set up and use.
 - RestedRequest now contains an automatically parsed and split `headers<String, String>` map.
 You can now access the headers easier instead of going to sub-request object, simply use `request.headers['key']`.
 Multiple incoming headers are automatically joined to single, comma-separated header.
 - Redirect will respect `Host` header if present in request.
 - Added xfunctions_require_token List that take operationId as arguments.
 Allows for temporarily setting valid JWT token required on path methods before this is implemented in OAPI3 YAML import.
 See documentation for more details.
 - Request of type `application/x-www-form-urlencoded` now gets urldecoded automatically.
 - RestedRequest now has a `Map<String, dynamic> claims`map that contains all additional JWT claims for easy access.
+- RestedSchema now has pattern matching for email, uuid, alphanumeric and numeric through static functions returning boolean for match.
+See documentation.

 ### Features